tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "supported_versions" is REQUIRED for all ClientHello messages.
   * "signature_algorithms" is REQUIRED for certificate authentication.
+  * "supported_groups" is REQUIRED for ClientHello messages using DHE or ECDHE key exchange.
-  * "supported_groups" and "key_share" are REQUIRED for DHE or ECDHE key exchange.
+  * "key_share" is REQUIRED for DHE or ECDHE key exchange.
   * "pre_shared_key" is REQUIRED for PSK key agreement.

-A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension with a version indicating TLS 1.3.
-Such a ClientHello message MUST meet the following requirements:
+A client is considered to be attempting to negotiate using this specification if the ClientHello contains a "supported_versions" extension 0x0304 the highest version number contained in its body.
+Such a ClientHello message
+MUST meet the following requirements:

  * If not containing a "pre_shared_key" extension, it MUST contain both a "signature_algorithms" extension and a "supported_groups" extension.
- * If containing a "supported_groups" extension, it MUST also contain a "key_share" extension, and vice versa. (an empty KeyShare.client_shares vector is permitted)
+ * If containing a "supported_groups" extension, it MUST also contain a "key_share" extension, and vice versa.
+An empty KeyShare.client_shares vector is permitted.

 Servers receiving a ClientHello which does not conform to these requirements MUST abort the handshake with a "missing_extension"